lhbelfanti/overpass-api/README.md

 The main purpose of this repository is to contain all the necessary files to build and run the [performance optimized Overpass API image](https://github.com/mmd-osm/Overpass-API/tree/test7591) created by [mmd](https://github.com/mmd-osm).

+An example of the needed files was obtained from the [wiktorn/Overpass-API](https://github.com/wiktorn/Overpass-API) repository, but it was modified to be adapted to build and run the [mdd-osm/Overpass-API](https://github.com/mmd-osm/Overpass-API).

 ---
 ## License